 |If you applied for:||Admission requirements must be completed by the end of the previous:|

-After enrollment, students will have transferrable credits outlined in a CSU Degree Audit Report or DAR.
-Learn more by visiting the Transferring Credits web page.
+After enrollment, students will have transferable credits outlined in a CSU Degree Audit Report or degree audit report (DAR).
+Learn more by visiting Transferring Credits.

 California State University East Bay’s student outreach and admission selection policies and procedures are committed to and adhere to the Standard of the Principles of Good Practice of the National Association for College Admission Counseling.
 Cal State East Bay is a proud member of the National Association for College Admission Counseling (NACAC) and the Western Association for College Admission Counseling (WACAC).